When there’s a COVID-19 outbreak at a hotel, who gets to know and when? Salish Lodge becomes a case study for Seattle’s hoteliers

-When Mary Lankford checked into the Salish Lodge & Spa with her husband and six-month-old baby on Sept.
+When Mary Lankford checked into the Salish Lodge & Spa with her husband and 6-month-old baby on Sept.
 30, the lodge had known for a week that multiple employees had tested positive for COVID-19.
 But Lankford did not find out about it until a news report announced the outbreak later that evening.

 Lankford and other guests who stayed at Salish Lodge between Sept.
 22 (when Public Health — Seattle & King County began its investigation) and Sept.
 30 (when Public Health publicly announced the outbreak) were angry that they had not been informed as soon as the cases were discovered.